bgplab/bgplab/docs/policy/9-community-use.md

 * Change directory to `policy/9-community-use`.
 * Execute **netlab up**.
 You can also [deploy the lab on some other lab infrastructure](../external/index.md).
 * Log into your device (ISP) with **netlab connect** and verify its configurations.

-!!!
-Warning
-    * *netlab* will configure IP addressing, BGP, EBGP sessions, and BGP prefix advertisements on all devices in your lab.
-If you're not using *netlab*, use the device configurations supplied in the GitHub repository to configure C and X and configure ISP manually.
-    * This lab requires additional configuration on C. That configuration is currently available for Arista EOS and FRRouting -- you have to use one of those devices as the external BGP router(s).

 ## Default Traffic Flow